 What causes a side impact car accident?

-Side impact crashes can occur in parking lots, intersections, and anywhere that vehicles travel at 90-degree angles to one another.
+Side impact crashes can occur in parking lots, intersections, and anywhere vehicles travel at 90-degree angles.
 Side impact crashes may also include being “sideswiped” by a car driving parallel to your vehicle.
 Fortunately, sideswipe accidents rarely cause the level of injury and damage that a broadside impact does.

 Two common causes of full side impact accidents are drivers running red lights and failing to obey stop signs.
 This can be a result of: